jizhang/jizhang.github.com/source/_posts/2024-01-28-define-api-data-models-with-pydantic.md

 ## Integrate with OpenAPI

-The quickest way is to use a framework that builds with Pydantic and OpenAPI, a.k.a [FastAPI][6].
+The quickest way is to use a framework that builds with Pydantic and OpenAPI, a.k.a.
+[FastAPI][6].
 But if you are using a different framework, or maintaining an existing project, there are several options.

 ### Export model to JSON schema